cardano-scaling/alba/docs/prehashing.md

 # Telescope - Construction with Prehashing

 **Construction with Prehashing** optimizes the basic Telescope ALBA protocol by reducing the computational cost of checking sequences.
+Here, a sequence means an ordered set of elements or tuples that meet certain hash conditions in the protocol.
-In the basic approach, we would attempt to extend a given sequence "blindly" with all elements of Sp.
+In the basic approach, we would attempt to extend a given sequence "blindly" with all elements of $S_p$.
 Finding the correct extension required multiple invocations of the random oracle $H_1$, which could be computationally expensive.
 Instead, in the **prehashing technique**, we filter the elements to extend a sequence with.
 We do so by precomputing hash values using a new oracle $H_0$ before running the DFS algorithm, and associating each element and bin with these.

-This minimizes the number of operations when constructing the sequences.
-Precomputed hashes enable quick verification of whether a new element can extend a sequence, avoiding the need to check every combination in full detail.
+Precomputed hashes enable quick verification of whether a new element can extend a sequence.
+The elements are first sorted into bins based on their hash values.
+During verification, only the content of the relevant bin is checked, rather than examining all possible combinations.
+On average, each bin contains just one element, making this approach significantly faster and more efficient.
 This adjustment is particularly advantageous when $S_p$ is large, as it compresses the data while maintaining the security and correctness of the proof system.

 ## Overview
-- A hash function is applied to the elements of the prover's set $S_p$, creating a prehashed representation of each element in the set.
+- A hash function is applied to the elements of the prover's set $S_p$, creating a prehashed representation of each element in the set, which is also sorted into bins based on the hash values.
 - Proof tuples are constructed using the prehashed elements rather than the original set.

 ### Core components